The Regulatory Burden

 Manage Compliance and Risk with Confidence and Ease

-To help organize their risk management, protect data and implement information security programs, institutions need an automated solution to streamline documenting, managing and monitoring their risk evaluations and mitigation workflows.
+To help organize their risk management, protect data and implement information security programs, institutions need an automated solution to streamline identifying, managing and monitoring their risk assessments and mitigation workflows.

-The Reciprocity® ZenGRC® platform is a compliance management system for higher education that allows these institutions to prioritize the most severe risks so that compliance team members know what should be done first and how to do it.
+ZenGRC is an IT risk Management system for educational institutions that helps prioritize the most severe risks so that compliance and risk team members know what should be done first and how to do it.

-For example, the Federal Financial Institutions Examination Council (FFIEC) has a Cybersecurity Assessment Tool to help map security controls to privacy rules for personal data.
+For example, colleges can use the Federal Financial Institutions Examination Council (FFIEC) Cybersecurity Assessment Tool to help map security controls to privacy rules for personal data.

 Colleges can also use the Institutions of Higher Education Compliance Framework to assess and manage security related to federal financial aid.